machinat/sociably/website/docs/telegram-platform.md

 It brings you to set up everything step by step.
 :::

-First, you nedd a Telegram bot to use with.
+First, you need a Telegram bot to use with.
 You can [the official guide](https://core.telegram.org/bots#6-botfather) to create one from [@Botfather](https://t.me/botfather).